Introduction / History

-Gurung history is clouded with uncertainty because of their lack of a written script in the past.
+Gurung Ghaleg history is clouded with uncertainty because of their lack of a written script in the past.
 Legends were handed down orally from one generation to the next.
 We do know that, during the 15th century, a Gurung king named Ghale Raja was overthrown by a Nepali king.
 In the 16th century the Khasa armies took over large tracts of land in Nepal and the Gurung came under their control.
 The Gurung were highly regarded as fighters and many of them were enlisted in the Khasa's armies.
 Later, after the British took control of India, many Gurung men were enlisted as Gurkha soldiers in the British army.
 Thousands have served in places from Hong Kong to Bosnia and the Falkland Islands.
 Like most people groups, the Gurung have subgroups.
 The Ghaleg are one of the subgroups of the Gurung people.
 Their primary language is Western Gurung.
 They live in Nepal, Bhutan, Bangladesh, and northeastern India.